 To prepare this recipe for Pecan Brittle:

-- Place a silicone baking mat on a cookie sheet or grease the cookie sheet to prevent sticking.
+- Place a silicone baking mat on a cookie sheet, or grease it to prevent sticking.

-- Place a medium saucepan with a heavy bottom and a lid over medium heat.
+- Place a medium, heavy-bottomed saucepan with a lid over medium heat.
 Wider saucepans without a non-stick coating work best.

 - Carefully add the sugar, light corn syrup, water, butter, salt, and butter flavoring to the saucepan.
 Stir with a wooden spoon.
-Avoid getting any ingredients on the sides of the saucepan because they can easily burn.
+Avoid letting any ingredients spill onto the sides of the saucepan, as they can easily burn.

 - Bring the mixture to a simmer and cover the saucepan.
 Cook for about a minute.
-Covering the saucepan creates steam that will help to rinse any ingredients off the sides of the saucepan.
+Covering the saucepan creates steam that helps rinse any ingredients off the sides.

 - Remove the lid and attach a candy thermometer to the side of the saucepan.

-- Stir the sugar mixture with a wooden spoon until the temperature reaches the soft crack stage (from 270 to 290 degrees Fahrenheit).
+- Stir the sugar mixture with a wooden spoon until the temperature reaches the soft-crack stage (270 to 290 degrees Fahrenheit).

 - Add the pecan pieces to the saucepan and stir them into the sugar mixture.

-- Continue heating until the sugar mixture reaches the hard crack stage (from 300 to 310 degrees Fahrenheit).
+- Continue heating until the sugar mixture reaches the hard-crack stage (between 300 and 310 degrees Fahrenheit).

 - Remove the saucepan from the heat and stir in the baking soda.
 Be aware that the sugar mixture will foam slightly.
 It is this foaming action that creates all the tiny bubbles in the brittle.

-- Pour the sugar mixture onto the prepared baking sheet and spread it out until it’s about a quarter of an inch thick.
+- Pour the sugar mixture onto the prepared baking sheet and spread it out until it’s about a quarter-inch thick.
 Work fast because the brittle will set quickly.

 - Let the Pecan Brittle cool.
 Break the brittle into pieces using the back of a metal spoon.